DMegaritis/BioSigClass_NIRS/README.md

 ## Project Overview

 This project centers on classifying NIRS data related to muscle oxygenation and blood flow using a 1D CNN model.
 The data were collected from various muscle regions via optodes placed on the skin.
-The primary objective is to classify populations based on their physiological and activity states (such as rest, exercise, and recovery) by analyzing these variables.
+The primary objective is to classify populations based on their physiological responses across various activity states (such as resting, exercising, and recovering from exercise) by analyzing these variables.

 ## Model Overview